jidongxiao/networksecurity/notes/ssh/socks.md

 ## Why Socks

-When configuring ssh dynamic port forwarding, why do we choose socks protocol instead of HTTP, or HTTPS (aka SSL)?

 When configuring SSH dynamic port forwarding, the SOCKS protocol is chosen over HTTP or HTTPS for several reasons, including flexibility, versatility, and the nature of how the protocols work.
 Here's a breakdown of why SOCKS is preferred in this context:

 1. SOCKS Works at a Lower Level